nitayneeman/react-components-styleguide/README.md

 #### Accessability

 - When the button isn't implemented using the native `<button>` element, `role="button"` is needed.
-- Toggle Button should have a descriptive title - whether implemented using the native `title` attribute or a custom tooltip.
+- Non-textual buttons (e.g Toggle Button) should have a descriptive title - whether implemented using the native `title` attribute or a custom tooltip.

 #### Extensions